Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Ineffective coping related to PTSD, as evidenced by his inability to keep a job, abruptly leaving his wife, drinking, wrecking his vehicle, and dependence on his sister

-- Sleep pattern disturbance related to his recurring and distressing dreams of the bombing as evidenced by verbal statements about having nightmares he refuses to discuss, irritability, and chronic fatigue
+- Sleep pattern disturbance related to his recurring and distressing dreams of the bombing and explosion as evidenced by verbal statements about having nightmares he refuses to discuss, irritability, and chronic fatigue

 - Dysfunctional grieving related to the death of his friend in a traumatic event as evidenced by his inability to resume normal activities and responsibilities beyond six months of bereavement